 - Raises.
 If you’ve proven yourself at work and believe you should be compensated more for your efforts, you may be in the position to ask for a raise.
-What evidence do you need to show to support your request and what are the best strategies to negotiate your next salary increase?
+What evidence do you need to show to support your request?
+What are the best strategies to negotiate your next salary increase?
 Find out in one of our most searched articles, How Should I Negotiate My Next Raise?

 - Changing Careers.
 You thought you were following your passion into a dream career.
 Over time, you’ve realized you want to pursue something different.
 But, will you enjoy different work and will you find success in a new career?
 Is it worth it to give up all you have in your current job to make the change?
 As you research these questions, this article can help you find answers – How Can I Plan For A Successful Career Change?

 - Sabbaticals.
-Some people get to a point in their career where they want to take a break to pursue other learning opportunities, travel, or even take time to pursue a passion like writing a book.
+Some people reach a point in their career where they want a break to pursue other learning opportunities or travel.
+Or even take time to pursue a passion like writing a book.
 Employers may provide a set period of paid time off for these breaks, while others offer them unpaid (although many employers don’t offer them at all.)
 Is A Work Sabbatical Right For You?
-This article explains when it makes sense to step away from work for a period and when you should stick with your job.
+This article explains when it makes sense to step away from work for a period.
+And when you should stick with your job.